sfomuseum/WallLabel/README.md

 #### Building

-The easiest thing to do is use the handy `cli` Makefile target.
+The easiest thing to build the `wall-label` tool is use the handy `macos` and `macos-tahoe` Makefile targets which take care of excluding inclusion of any Apple `FoundationModel` libraries for pre MacOS 26 devices.

 Note that it is necessary to build the `wall-label` command line tool with `xcodebuild` rather than `swift build`.
 This is because of the need to compile the tool with the Apple "Metal" dependencies.

 ```
-$> make cli
+$> make macos
-xcodebuild build -scheme wall-label -destination 'platform=OS X'
+xcodebuild build -scheme wall-label -destination 'platform=OS X' EXCLUDED_SOURCE_FILE_NAMES=Parser_FoundationModel.swift,WallLabel_Generable.swift
 Command line invocation:
     /Applications/Xcode.app/Contents/Developer/usr/bin/xcodebuild build -scheme wall-label -destination "platform=OS X"